-Consistent with the sustainability science approach that characterizes the foundation’s grantmaking, the Water program aims to increase the scientific understanding of water issues in Texas, which informs the design of effective policy approaches to ensure that water quantity and quality needs of both humans and the environment are met.
+Consistent with the sustainability science approach that characterizes the foundation’s grantmaking, the Water Program aims to increase the scientific understanding of water issues in the state of Texas, which informs the design of effective policy approaches to ensure that the water quantity needs of the environment are met.

 According to the 2012 State Water Plan, under certain conditions, Texas does not and will not have enough water to meet the needs of its people, its businesses, and its agricultural enterprises.

-Despite efforts like the State Water Plan, new funding resources for water projects, and other governmental endeavors intended to address growing water needs and constraints in Texas, many of the most difficult issues of water management remain unaddressed.
+Many of the most difficult issues of water management remain unaddressed despite the State Water Plan, new funding resources for water projects, and other governmental endeavors intended to address growing water needs and constraints in Texas.

 - define the “grand challenges” of water management and the scientific, policy, and legal investigations necessary to address intractable questions;